 - I discovered Karina Halle.

 I read Heat Wave by her, and I had never read a contemporary romance novel like that in my life (mostly because my mom didn’t romance novels, so I never read them).
-I fell in love with everything.
-This was the first time I read a romance novel and genuinely thought everything about it was terrific.
+Instantly, I was in love with her style.
 The storyline, characters, sex scenes.
 Everything was like my dream book come true, something I hadn’t been exposed to.

 Then I started looking into more.
 I found Claire Kingsley and my life turned upside down.
 My first book by her was Book Boyfriend, and then I moved on to her Return to Jetty Beach Series, and so on.
 For anyone who reads my blog, you’ll know she’s my absolute favorite, and she inspires my writing in such a huge way.